Buggem/nothing/README.md

 bleh()
 ```
 Here we added a few extra (indented) lines.
-It wil give us an error.
+It will give us an error.

 But with the useless nothing library, we can fill in this!